Kanō Station (Gifu): Lines

 Kanō Station is a station on the Nagoya Main Line, and is located 98.7 kilometers from the terminus of the line at Toyohashi.

 Station layout

 Kanō Station has a ground-level island platform serving two tracks.
 The platform is connected to the station building by a level crossing.
 The station is unattended.

 Platforms

 Services

 The station is served every fifteen minutes for Meitetsu Gifu and Sukaguchi, except early morning and late night.

-Adjacent stations

 History

 Kanō Station opened on June 2, 1914 as Arata Station (安良田町駅).
 It was renamed Kanō Station on January 10, 1959.

 Surrounding area

 The station is located in a residential area.